barryclark/jekyll-now/_posts/2021-07-11-Relearning-linear-regression.md

 #### Other cost functions
 So what about other cost functions?
 What if we used absolute value instead of least squares?
 Or what about Deming regression?
 What's the equivalent thing to do in N space? (pca?
 TODO)

+- i think if we wanted to use another cost function, the way to do so would be to write it out in terms of $$\hat{y}$$ and $$y$$
+- then determine whatever geometric function leads $$\hat{y} - y$$ to look like, you know? like... hmm... that equation is euclidean distance right? and not just pairwise subtract? or am i dumb? wel... it's both? b/c subtraction is always just the direct line. and two lines always form a plane so there's always an orthogonal line btwn them and it's just basically...
+- like, distance is euclidean yes. but line is orthogonal so euclidean ends up just being vertical distance
+- so if you want any other kind of equation, then can't use orthogonal line

 ## Citations